itead/Segnix/README.md

 # Installation and Uninstallation

 Before all, we assume that you have installed the required packages:
-`make build-essential git-core python python-dev` in your Debian system.
+`build-essential git-core` in your Debian system.
 If not, you can install them by command:

     $ sudo apt-get update
-    $ sudo apt-get install make build-essential git-core python python-dev
+    $ sudo apt-get install build-essential git-core

+If you are a Python user, the following packages should be installed:

+    $ sudo apt-get python2.7 python2.7-dev

-#### NOTE
+#### Note

 ITEAD-SDK Python API depends python2.7 not python3.x.